Flash ADC: Benefits and drawbacks

-Flash converters are extremely fast compared to many other types of ADCs, which usually narrow in on the "correct" answer over a series of stages.
+Flash converters are high-speed compared to many other ADCs, which usually narrow in on the correct answer over a series of stages.
 Compared to these, a flash converter is also quite simple and, apart from the analog comparators, only requires logic for the final conversion to binary.

-For best accuracy, often a track-and-hold circuit is inserted in front of the ADC input.
-This is needed for many ADC types (like successive approximation ADC), but for flash ADCs there is no real need for this, because the comparators are the sampling devices.
+For best accuracy, a track-and-hold circuit is often inserted in front of an ADC input.
+This is needed for many ADC types (like successive approximation ADC), but for flash ADCs, there is no real need for this because the comparators are the sampling devices.

-A flash converter requires a huge number of comparators compared to other ADCs, especially as the precision increases.
-A flash converter requires $2^n-1$ comparators for an n-bit conversion.
-The size, power consumption and cost of all those comparators makes flash converters generally impractical for precisions much greater than 8 bits (255 comparators).
+A flash converter requires many comparators compared to other ADCs, especially as the precision increases.
+For example, a flash converter requires $2^n-1$ comparators for an n-bit conversion.
+The size, power consumption, and cost of all those comparators make flash converters generally impractical for precisions much greater than 8 bits (255 comparators).
 In place of these comparators, most other ADCs substitute more complex logic and/or analog circuitry that can be scaled more easily for increased precision.